 Jacqueline C. Charlesworth

-Jacqueline C. Charlesworth, founder and principal of Charlesworth Law, is a nationally known litigator and transactional attorney whose practice is focused on copyright law and policy.
-Jacqueline’s clients include leading music, film, entertainment and software companies, industry trade associations, and songwriters, recording artists and other individual creators.
+Jacqueline C. Charlesworth, founder and principal of Charlesworth Law, is a nationally known litigator and transactional attorney whose practice is focused on entertainment law and copyright.
+Jacqueline’s clients include leading music companies and movie studios as well as songwriters, recording artists and other creators.

-In addition to handling litigation and licensing transactions, Jacqueline advises on copyright-related legislative and regulatory matters.
+In addition to handling litigation matters and licensing transactions, Jacqueline advises industry trade associations on copyright-related legislative and regulatory matters.
 In 2018, she was named a Billboard Woman Executive of the Year for her role in helping to craft and secure passage of the Music Modernization Act, landmark legislation to update U.S. music licensing rules.

 Jacqueline has lectured extensively on music and copyright law, including at Yale, Harvard, Columbia and other law schools.
-She serves as a trustee of the Los Angeles Copyright Society and is Special Counsel to the songwriter advocacy organization Songwriters of North America (SONA).
+She also serves as a trustee of the Los Angeles Copyright Society.

 Jacqueline received a B.A. with honors in American Civilization from Brown University, magna cum laude, Phi Beta Kappa, and a J.D. from Yale Law School.
 At Yale, she oversaw the The Yale Law Journal as an Executive Committee Editor and was a founding member of the Yale Journal of Law & Feminism.
 Following law school, she clerked for Judge Miriam Goldman Cedarbaum of the U.S. District Court for the Southern District of New York and Judge Betty B. Fletcher of the U.S. Court of Appeals for the Ninth Circuit.